signalfx/signalfx-java/README.md

 into new services.

-To send data to Splunk, you need a Splunk Observability Cloud account and organization API token to use them.
-For more information on SignalFx and to create an account, go to [Splunk Observability](https://www.splunk.com/en_us/products/observability.html).
+To send data to Splunk, you need a Splunk Observability Cloud account and organization API token.
+For more information on Observability Cloud and to create an account, go to [Splunk Observability](https://www.splunk.com/en_us/products/observability.html).

 ## Language compatibility